kjmahoney/Conventions/herokuDeployMeanStack.md

 `mongoose.connect(process.env.MONGODB_URI || "mongodb://localhost/YOURDATABASENAME")`

-4. push changes to heroku
-`git push heroku master`
+4. Push changes to heroku `git push heroku master`

-5. Seed your database
-`heroku run node db/seed.js`
+5. Seed your database `heroku run node db/seed.js`

-6. heroku open
+6. Open your application `heroku open`

-  * For angular without location proivder Add /#/ to the end of the heroku url
+  * For angular without location provider Add /#/ to the end of the heroku url

   * In the event of err, check heroku log `heroku logs -t`